 Here’s an easy 10 minute Instant Pot pizza pasta recipe that my family loves!
 Super easy to dump it all in your pressure cooker and put in all of your favorite pizza toppings.
 A fun dinner recipe with a fun pizza twist that tastes even better the next day, if you have leftovers that is!

 I’m obsessed with my Instant Pot!
-We just made this easy Instant Pot pizza pasta in just 10 minutes.
+We just made this easy Instant Pot pizza casserole in just 10 minutes.
 It’s one of our favorite Instant Pot recipes here on The Typical Mom!
 It’s packed with all the flavors you’d expect but without the crust, noodles are used instead! (originally published 4/17, affiliate links present)

-- Pair this Instant Pot casserole with a side salad and/or some pull apart bread.
+Pair this Instant Pot casserole with a side salad and/or some pull apart bread.
 Then you’ll have a quick meal your whole family will love.
 I mean who doesn’t love this classic Italian dish right?
 If you want your kids to think you are superwoman at the dinner table, make this!!